UW-Macrostrat/macrostrat/map-staging/README.md

-# macrostrat-map-ingestion
+# macrostrat-map-staging

-Scripts for ingesting maps into Macrostrat
+Scripts for bulk ingest of maps into Macrostrat

 ## CriticalMAAS